Central Mesa Light Rail Extension, Phoenix, Arizona, United States of America

 Central Mesa railway

-The Central Mesa light railway is located in Phoenix, the capital city of Arizona, in the US.
-Construction work on extending the 3.1mi (five kilometre) line, which travels through downtown Mesa to Mesa Drive, is proposed to begin in June 2012.
+The Central Mesa light railway is located in Phoenix, the capital city of Arizona, US.
+Construction work on extending the 3.1mi (5km) line travelling through downtown Mesa to Mesa Drive began in June 2012.

-It will provide benefits for the East Valley residents by connecting them to the regional transit system, as well as also providing growth opportunities in downtown Mesa.
+It provides benefits for the East Valley residents by connecting them to the regional transit system, as well as also providing growth opportunities in downtown Mesa.

 Areas served by the Central Mesa line and FTA approval

-"The extension line will run eastwards from the current end-of-line through downtown Mesa on Main Street to Mesa Drive."
+"The extension line runs eastwards from the current end-of-line through downtown Mesa on Main Street to Mesa Drive."

-The project also includes construction of four light rail stations, at locations including Alma School Road, Country Club Drive, Center Street and Mesa Drive, as well as park-and-ride facilities.
+The project also includes construction of four light rail stations at locations including Alma School Road, Country Club Drive, Center Street and Mesa Drive, as well as accompanying park-and-ride facilities.

-The extension line will run eastwards from the current end-of-line through downtown Mesa on Main Street to Mesa Drive.
+The extension line runs eastwards from the current end-of-line, through downtown Mesa on Main Street to Mesa Drive.

 Construction phases and expected completion for the light railway

-Construction on the extension is expected to begin in June 2012.
-It will be carried out in a phased manner.
+Construction on the extension began in June 2012, and was carried out in a phased manner.

 "Valley Metro has proposed six new extensions to be completed by 2031."

-In the initial construction phase, overhead and underground utilities will be relocated, the existing grading and roadway will be demolished and construction of new traffic lanes, gutters, sidewalks and lighting works will be completed.
+Overhead and underground utilities were relocated in the initial construction phase, and the existing grading and roadway were demolished.
+Construction of new traffic lanes, gutters, sidewalks and lighting works was also carried out.

-Installation of new traffic signals will also be completed during this phase of construction.
-Utility relocation work is expected to be completed between 2012 and 2013.
+Installation of new traffic signals was completed during the initial phase of construction.
+Utility relocation work was completed between 2012 and 2013.

-In the next phase of construction, system and station finishes are expected to be completed, between 2013 and 2015.
-It will involve installation of overhead power lines, fare vending machines and signal and communication systems.
+In the next phase of construction between 2013 and 2015, system and station finishes were completed.
+The phase also involved installation of overhead power lines, fare vending machines and signal and communication systems.

 Related project